 Counteror something else.
 This is purely stylistic, but you may learn more from the link in the previous bullet.

 - You may notice the word "Borsh" and wonder what that means.
 This is a binary serializer.
-Eventually we'll want to save data as ones and zeroes to validators' hard drives, and do it efficiently.
-We use Borsh for this, as is explained at this website.
+Eventually, we'll want to save data as ones and zeroes to validators' hard drives, and do it efficiently.
+We use Borsh for this, as is explained on this website.